Open navigation

 • French

-Amy is a Partner in the Dispute Resolution team at CMS Hong Kong.
-Amy has almost a decade of experience in complex transnational disputes, particularly international commercial and investment arbitration.
-She has extensive experience advising and representing multi-national and stated-owned enterprises, listed companies, states, governmental and public entities and institutions, and international organisations.
-She has represented and advised clients in high-stake arbitration cases under the rules of ICC, HKIAC, CIETAC, SIAC, LCIA, JCAA, DIS, SCC, SHAC, THAC, SCIA, ICSID, ICDR, and ad hoc UNCITRAL.
-Her clients come from a wide range of jurisdictions and sectors.
+Amy has a decade of experience in complex, high-stake, cross-border disputes, particularly international commercial and investment arbitration.
+She has extensive expertise working with multi-national and state-owned enterprises, listed companies, states, as well as governmental and public entities and institutions.
+She has advised and represented clients from a wide range of jurisdictions and sectors in arbitration proceedings under the rules of ICC, HKIAC, SIAC, CIETAC, LCIA, JCAA, DIS, SCC, AAA, SHAC, THAC, SCIA, ICSID, ICDR, and ad hoc UNCITRAL.

-Amy is qualified in Hong Kong, the State of New York (USA) and Paris (France).
-Trained in both common law and civil law jurisdictions, she holds advanced law degrees from Harvard Law School and the Institut d'études politiques de Paris (Sciences Po.), cum laude.
+Amy is qualified in Hong Kong, the State of New York (USA), and Paris (France).
+Trained in both civil law and common law jurisdictions, she holds advanced degrees from Harvard Law School and the Institut d'études politiques de Paris (Sciences Po.), cum laude.

-Amy started her career in Paris and worked at leading international law firms in France, Hong Kong and mainland China.
+Amy started her career in Paris and worked at leading international law firms and institutions in France, Germany, the US, Hong Kong and mainland China.
 She regularly publishes and speaks on issues relating to international arbitration.
 She is fluent in Chinese, English, and French.

 Relevant experience

-• A listed Taiwanese and US bio-tech company against an Austrian pharmaceutical company in an ICC arbitration with total amounts in dispute exceeding USD 12bn.
+• A listed Taiwanese and US bio-tech company in its disputes against an Austrian pharmaceutical company in a series of ICC arbitration with total amounts in dispute exceeding USD 12bn and other legal proceedings.

 • A listed Chinese renewable energy company against a Spanish company in an ICC arbitration arising out of an international supply contract.